AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/my-activity.md

 To effectively manage your credit consumption:

-1. **Monitor regularly**: Check your activity dashboard frequently to understand usage patterns
+1. **Monitor regularly**: Check your activity dashboard frequently to understand usage patterns.
-2. **Track by connection**: Use the connection name to identify which partnerships are consuming the most credits
+2. **Track by connection**: Use the connection name to identify which partnerships are consuming the most credits.
-3. **Analyze activity types**: Understand which activities are using the most credits to optimize your operations
+3. **Analyze activity types**: Understand which activities are using the most credits to optimize your operations.
-4. **Review credit share**: Compare your credit share against total credits used to understand cost distribution in partnerships
+4. **Review credit share**: Compare your credit share against total credits used to understand cost distribution in partnerships.

 <!--